 The Gleisnost people were thoughtful enough to plan for a two-hour break here, which I spent in part foraging for food outside of the station.
 This was not an easy decision, since Milano has checkpoints in front of the platforms, too, which notionally require you to scan some QR code to get back in.
 Since I'm travelling with an Interrail pass, I was concerned that scanning procedure might turn out to be a major hassle.

 It did not.
-Of course, the machine did not accept the QR code they had printed on the back of the pass, although its explanation said it is supposed to work in France, Italy, and the Netherlands (do they all have these stupid barriers in train station by now?
+Of course, the machine did not accept the QR code they had printed on the back of the pass, although its explanation said it is supposed to work in France, Italy, and the Netherlands (do they all have these stupid barriers in train stations by now?
 Sigh!).
 But vaguely waving the pass in the rough direction of a guy guarding a manual gate was enough to get me in.

 Whoever thought these barriers are a good idea: Please think again.
 You're really only annoying the ordinary train riders.
 If someone really wants to do whatever it is you don't want them to (which, by the way, would be what?), they clearly can even with these stupid things.